To be admitted as a PhD student, an applicant must have satisfactory results from one of the following exams:

 A Master’s degree (based on two years of master’s studies equivalent to 120 ECTS points) from a Danish, long-cycle higher educational programme which, in the estimation of the relevant PhD school, gives the applicant the qualifications necessary to complete the course of study in question.
 An individual evaluation will always be made in relation to the planned PhD study programme.

 A degree from abroad which, in the estimation of the head of the PhD school, is equivalent to one of the degrees/examinations mentioned above in 1) and 2).
-Admission may also depend upon submission to tests which are further determined by the head of the PhD school.

 Or, if the head of the PhD school concludes that the applicant in some other way has acquired the necessary academic qualifications, which may require documentation by means of special tests.